-If you are unclear about something that's being said, say you're unclear and ask more questions.
+If you're unclear about something that's being said, say you're unclear and ask more questions.
 If your client or prospect thinks you understand, only to have you come back later and say you don't, that’s time wasted for them and doesn’t paint you in a good light.
 A good salesperson needs to truly understand the needs and pain points to cater a strategic solution for a client or prospect.
 You can’t get there without asking questions, and they understand this.

-Again, these are not difficult tasks, and many of you value these things, but do you make it a priority in your business life and daily practice to do them?
+Many salespeople already value these things, but do you make it a priority in your business life and daily practice to do them?
 These four things can not only set you apart from your competition, but they can help you earn the respect and trust you deserve and need to grow and develop meaningful business relationships.

 Editor's Note: This blog was originally published in March 2018 and has since been updated.